bear-metal/rails_routes_analyzer/README.md

 # And then update the file as requested in any SUGGESTION comments
 ```

-Will output an annotated version of config/routes.rb or any other routes file as provided in the ROUTES_ANNOTATE parameter.
+_routes:dead:annotate_ generates a commented version of a routes file. _routes:dead:fix_ generates a partly automatically fixed and partly commented version of a routes file.
+Without specifying a file in ROUTES_FILE parameter one is automatically picked provided that it is the only one that has problems, if there are more they will all be listed and a single name will have to be provided in the ROUTES_FILE parameter.

 #### Additional options: